Claremont Foreclosure Lawyers

-In Claremont, California, foreclosure is a legal process through which an entity which has issued a mortgage takes possession and/or ownership of the property that secured the mortgage, because the person who took out the mortgage has consistently failed to make payments on it.
+In Claremont, California, foreclosure is a legal process through which an entity which has issued a mortgage takes possession and/or ownership of the property that secured the mortgage, because the individual who took out the mortgage has consistently failed to make payments on it.
 The property in question is usually a house.

 Foreclosure most often is a forced sale of a house at auction, since those are the most common types of property bought through a mortgage.
 Banks will usually try to get rid of the property as quickly as they can, selling it for as much money as they can get in a short period of time.

 In every U.S. state, including California, a borrower has a right to a judicial sale of their foreclosed property.
-A judicial sale is simply an auction overseen by a court.
+A judicial sale is just an auction supervised by a court.
 The purpose of this is to make sure that the lender takes reasonable steps to sell the home for the highest possible price, and to ensure that the homeowner has an opportunity to bid on the house, if he or she is able.
 It is in everybody's interest for the bank to get the highest price possible for the house, even the borrower's.
 If the house fetches a higher price than what's left on the mortgage, the buyer can keep what's leftover.
 On the other hand, if it fetches less, the buyer might have to pay the deficiency.

 In many states, mortgages fall into a category of loans known as "non-recourse loans."
 This means that, if the house is sold by the lender, the entire debt is eliminated, even if the sale price was less than the remaining balance on the loan.
 While the loss of one's home can be personally devastating, treating a mortgage as a non-recourse loan at least means that the homeowner will be more or less free to move on with their life once the property is foreclosed and sold.